Aledangelo/NetworkSecurity-CTF/README.md

 ## Command Injection

-**Command Injection** is an attack in wich the goal is execution of arbitrary commands on the host operating system via a vulnerable application.
+**Command Injection** is an attacck in wich the goal is execution of arbitrary commands on the host operating system via a vulnerable application.
 These attacks are possible when an application passes unsafe user supplied data (forms, cookies, HTTP headers etc.) to a system shell.
 In this attack, the attacker-supplied operating system command are usually executed with the privileges of the vulnerable application.
 Command injection attacks are possible largely due to insufficient input validation.

 Having logged in with the admin credentials, you are redirected to the /admin page.
 You may notice a form that says "*Explore your File System*", using this feature the admin can navigate through the folders containing the source codes for the web application.
 It is possible to assume that the web application uses a function to launch commands that will be executed by the shell.
 The command being executed probably looks something like this: